 To discipline these parameters, we simulate the model and calculate CBR and CDR levels as well and GDP per capita for all countries in our sample after 1690.
-We choose these six parameters to match:
+We choose these six parameters to match the following targets:

-- 1. The global average CBR and CDR between 1950 and 2017 (Figure 20). - 2.
-The global average GDP per capita between 1950 and 2017 (Figure 21).

-3. The cumulative fraction of the world's population that lives in countries that have permanently crossed below CBR = 25 per 1000, representing the definitive start of the fertility transition (Figure 22).
+- 1. The global average CBR and CDR between 1950 and 2017 (Figure 17). - 2.
+The global average GDP per capita between 1950 and 2017 (Panel (a) of figure 18). - 3.
+The cumulative fraction of the world's population that lives in countries that have permanently crossed below CBR = 25 per 1000, representing the definitive start of the fertility transition (Panel (b) of figure 18).

-We construct the targets of the calibration by weighting each country by its population in 2016 according to World Bank data.
+We construct the targets of the calibration by weighting each country by its population in 2016, according to World Bank data.
+The measure of effective distance only accounts for geographic distance.
+While other determinants of technology diffusion may be relevant (such as linguistic distance), we lack obvious targets to calibrate additional parameters, and the calibrated model conforms well to the data with this single distance measure.
 The calibrated parameter values are given in Table 7.